castipo/realtek-universal-audio-driver/README.md

 If your PC had preinstalled HDA driver with a desktop platform (non-UWP) of audio enhancers, UAD will not work with that desktop platform of audio enhancer(s).

-Realtek HD Audio Codec Driver Patcher (A1) by Pihto (DTSi &DLL unlock) do not work on UAD
+Realtek HD Audio Codec Driver Patcher (A1) by Pihto (DTSi &DLL unlock) does not work on UAD.